Jason Fox is a former Royal Marine Commando and Special Forces Sergeant.

-Jason joined the Royal Marine Commandos at 16, serving for 10 years, after which he passed the gruelling selection process for the Special Forces, serving with the Special Boat Service.
-He also trained as a combat swimmer, demolitions expert, Special Forces dog handler and jungle survival expert.
-As part of his service, Jason planned and led operations including hostage rescue, counter terrorism, counter insurgency, maritime counter terrorism, surveillance, body guarding and counter narcotic missions.
+Joining at 16 and serving for 20 years; Jason passed the grueling selection process for the Special Forces, serving with the Special Boat Service.
+Jason has planned and led operations including hostage rescue, counter terrorism, counter insurgency, maritime counter terrorism, surveillance, body guarding and counter narcotic missions.

-He left the Special Forces in 2012, moving in to the TV and Film industry.
-Initially, he achieved this by using his wealth of experience in the Special Forces to support production crews who were working in environmentally hostile areas including the jungle, the arctic and the desert.
-It was during this period that Jason was one of the divers that found the lost treasure of Captain Kidd – one of the most prolific pirates of the 17th century – just off the coast of Madagascar.
+Jason is also trained as a combat swimmer, demolitions expert, Special Forces dog handler and jungle survival expert.
+After leaving the Special Forces, Jason moved in to the TV and Film industry, initially using his wealth of experience in the Special Forces to support production crews who were working in environmentally hostile areas, such as the jungle, the Arctic or the desert.
+It was during this period that Jason was part of the team of divers who found the lost treasure of Captain Kidd – one of the most prolific pirates of the 17th century – just off the coast of Madagascar.

-On top of his TV work, Jason is highly in the demand in the corporate world through which he provides keynote speeches and live experiences.
-Foxy regularly leads and motivates teams in pressurised environments, designing packages for the ultimate team building exercise including being put thorough challenging and gruelling Special Forces Drills.
+On top of his TV work, Jason is in high demand in the corporate world through which he provides keynote speeches and live experiences.
+He regularly leads and motivates teams in pressurised environments through ‘Break-point’- his co-founded company alongside fellow SAS co-star and ex-special forces soldier, Ollie Ollerton.
+They design packages for the ultimate team building exercise, including being put thorough challenging and gruelling Special Forces Drills.